NHSDigital/patient-switching-adaptors-mapping-documentation/referral requests/README.md

 | `RequestStatement / Participant [@typeCode='AGNT'] / agentRef `                                                              | `ReferralRequest.requester.agent.reference` & `ReferralRequest.onBehalfOf`  when agent is `practictioner` and `onBehalfOf` is reference to [Organisation](../organisations/README.md)                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 | `RequestStatement / Participant [@typeCode='AGNT'] / agentRef / id [@root]`                                                  | `ReferralRequest.requester.agent.reference` when agent is `practictioner`                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |

-1. When `referralRequest.reasonCode` is missing then a default snobed code of `357005` (patient referral) is added
+1. When `referralRequest.reasonCode` is missing then a default SNOMED code of `357005` (patient referral) is added
 2. if referencing agent is:
 * `Device` then includes `Requester Device:` + device type
 * `Organisation` then includes `Requester Org:` + organisation name